-Oral surgery is a specialised surgery and is a medical procedure to treat diseases and defects of the mouth and jaw region.
+Oral surgery is generally performed in dentistry and is a specialised surgery and is a medical procedure to treat diseases and defects of the mouth and jaw region.

 Oral surgery can be categorised as follows: